 I can't quit my job to homeschool.
 Can I have my children homeschooled by someone else?
 Is that legal?

 There is nothing in the Education Act nor PPM131 that would disallow it.
 The educational part of it is covered by "at home or elsewhere" and it would be like attending a non-registered private school or hiring a tutor.
 For the care-provider aspect of it, it depends on the ages of the children.
-If there are children under age 5, the person providing the service has to abide by the rules and ratios in the Day Nurseries Act.
+If there are children under age 4, the person providing the service has to abide by the rules and ratios in the Child Care and Early Years Act.
 Assuming all the children are of school age, though, the situation is similar to that of the many after-school daycare providers who take several children into their own homes after school while waiting for their parents to be off work.
 The only difference, aside from which hours are involved, is the fact that the care-provider would be taking care of their education as well.

 Can I work at a job and still homeschool my own children?

 Yes.
 If you work but still wish to be the one homeschooling your children, you will simply need to find a "babysitting" solution for the hours you work.
 Then, during your free hours at home, you can provide any instructional or non-instructional learning opportunities you wish.
-Your children will, of course, still be learning during their other hours as well, but if you want to provide a specific education and you want to be the one to provide it, it doesn't matter what hours of the day the "official" homeschooling happens -- as long as you're not keeping your children up at hours when they should be in bed for their health and well-being.
+Your children will, of course, still be learning during their other hours as well, but if you want to provide a specific education and you want to be the one to provide it, it doesn't matter what hours of the day the "official" homeschooling happens — within the boundaries of what's healthy for them getting enough sleep at a time that's appropriate for their own circadian rhythm.

 Can I homeschool a child with special needs?
 Where can I find more information, resources, and support for special needs homeschooling?

 Yes, you may homeschool a child with special needs.
 We have a section of the Resource Directory dedicated to Special Needs resources, and a volunteer able to help you with your questions about homeschooling a special needs child.
-To contact our volunteer, email firstname.lastname@example.org.
-OFTP is here to help any way we can.
+To contact our volunteer, email email@example.com.
+OFTP also hosts a Facebook group for Special Needs Homeschooling in Ontario.

 How do home schooling parents avoid burnout?